ColeWebster/Front_End_Review/CSS/Notes.md

 CSS classes are meant to be reused over many elements.
 By writing CSS classes, you can style elements in a variety of ways by mixing classes.
 For instance, imagine a page with two headlines.
 One headline needs to be bold and blue, and the other needs to be bold and green.
 Instead of writing separate CSS rules for each headline that repeat each other’s code, it’s better to write a .bold CSS rule, a .green CSS rule, and a .blue CSS rule.
 Then you can give one headline the bold green classes, and the other the bold blue classes.

 While classes are meant to be used many times, an ID is meant to style only one element.
 As you’ll learn in the next exercise, IDs override the styles of types and classes.
-Since IDs override these styles, they should be used sparingly and only on elements that need to always appear the sam
+Since IDs override these styles, they should be used sparingly and only on elements that need to always appear the same.

+## Specificity
+Specificity is the order by which the browser decides which CSS styles will be displayed.
+A best practice in CSS is to style elements while using the lowest degree of specificity so that if an element needs a new style, it is easy to override.

+IDs are the most specific selector in CSS, followed by classes, and finally, type.